Interchange fees explained

 First, let’s take a look at what happens when a customer pays for something by debit or credit card.
 Let’s say a customer buys a pair of sunglasses from a store with their debit card, here’s what happens:

-Each time a transaction is processed, the acquirer pays the card issuer and the card network a fee.
-The merchant is then required to pay this fee back to the acquirer, plus a markup to cover the handling cost.
+During this process, interchange fees are incurred.
+Each time a transaction is processed, the acquirer pays a fee to both the card issuer and the card network.
+The merchant is then required to pay this interchange fee back to the acquirer, plus a markup to cover the handling cost.

-The bulk of this payment processing fee goes to the card issuer to cover the credit risks they are exposed to as well as the risk of card fraud.
+The bulk of this payment processing fee goes to the card issuer to cover the credit risks they are exposed to and the risk of card fraud.
 A portion of the fees go to the acquirer and the card network.
-Fees are generally charged as a percentage of the transaction value plus a fixed fee.
+Interchange fees are generally charged as a percentage of the transaction value plus a fixed fee.

 How are interchange fees calculated?